mrjacobbloom/sb3-theme/README.md

 * `addInit(function)` - add a function to run once after the SVG has been initialized.
 Right now, you only need to use it for addFilter.
 * `addOnChange(function)` - add a function that will run every time the number of blocks changes.
 * `addFilter(string)` - add a filter to the `<defs>` area of the SVG.
 Input should be a string containing an entire `<filter>` tag and its contents.
-* `getBlocksWithText(string)` - returns an array of SVG groups whose text contains the text `string`.
+* `getBlocksWithText(string)` - returns an array of newly-added SVG groups whose text contains the text `string`.
 All the text will be separated by spaces, and inputs/nested blocks should be ignored.
 For example, `repeat times`.
 Note that this returns the groups, which can contain text, paths (backgrounds), and even other groups.
-* `getBlocksWithIcon(string)` - returns an array of SVG groups whose icon URL contains the substring `string`.
-Once again, it's groups, not paths.
+* `getBlocksWithIcon(string)` - returns an array of newly-added SVG groups whose icon URL contains the substring `string`.
+Again, it's groups, not paths.

 ## Properties